lonycell/grafana.v7/docs/sources/variables/templates-and-variables.md

 ### Formatting multiple values

 Interpolating a variable with multiple values selected is tricky as it is not straight forward how to format the multiple values into a string that is valid in the given context where the variable is used.
-Grafana tries to solve this by allowing each data source plugin to inform the templating interpolation engine what format to use for multiple values.
+ThingSPIN tries to solve this by allowing each data source plugin to inform the templating interpolation engine what format to use for multiple values.

-Note that the *Custom all value* option on the variable will have to be left blank for Grafana to format all values into a single string.
+Note that the *Custom all value* option on the variable will have to be left blank for ThingSPIN to format all values into a single string.

 **Graphite**, for example, uses glob expressions.
 A variable with multiple values would, in this case, be interpolated as `{host1,host2,host3}` if the current variable value was *host1*, *host2* and *host3*.